 - Storm water management in new development and redevelopment; and,

 - Good house keeping and pollution prevention for municipal operations.

 These measures include different strategies for improving water quality.
-For example, the public education and participation control measures incorporate the municipality’s citizens in a cooperative manner.
+For example, public education and participation control measures incorporate the municipality’s citizens in a cooperative manner.
 The illicit discharge control measure, in comparison, is designed for municipalities to identify and eliminate unauthorized connections to the storm sewer system.
 These might include legacy connections from before a wastewater disposal system was constructed, or illegal connections by people or corporations trying to bypass legal permitting avenues.
 Since each municipality is different, the control measure that will be most effective might also differ among municipalities.
 While there is some flexibility in the implementation of the different programs, each municipality must address each of the minimum control measures.

 The good news for municipalities is that they do not need to implement each of these control measures by July 1, 2018.
 Instead, the affected municipalities have phased requirements, with the first requirement, the Notice of Intent, due on October 1, 2018.
 Most of the written procedures for the minimum control measures must be completed by June 30, 2019.